 With an application out of the way, sit back and relax over the next 24 hours if this is a fresh trial, Cloud Cost Management will start to aggregate and analyze cost data.

 Recommendations are Ready

 After about a day, your Cloud Cost Management Dashboard will be filled with information.
-Navigating on the left-side navigation to Continuous Efficiency, click on Explorer.
+Navigating on the left-side navigation to Cloud Cost Management, click on Explorer.

 Seems like we have overestimated the firepower that the Amazing App requires; as the author of the Amazing App, it should have all it can get right?